benjammin97/PotentialCustomerPrediction/README.md

 * Use of 75/25 train-test split to evaluate the performance of the supervised machine learning model.
 * Tuning parameters and tuning hyperparameters during exploratory analysis to find the optimal model, paramater, and hyperparamater combination.
 ## Preparing the Data
-* Data was prepared in a similar manner to the Policyholder Identification project other than the population of date values, data binning for the age column, and hot-encoding the data.
+* Data was prepared in a similar manner to the Policyholder Identification project other than the population of date values, data binning for the age column, and one-hot-encoding the data.
+Populating the data from the date of birth reduced data loss (num of rows) by approximately 42% in both the training dataset and test dataset.
 If you want to see the full code click [here](https://github.com/benjammin97/PotentialCustomerPrediction/blob/main/auto_prediction_supervised_learning.ipynb)
 ## Implementing Machine Learning Classification and Regression Models

 I had a few goals in mind when I implemented the Supervised Machine Learning models:
 * Find the optimal clustering model between knn and decision tree by iterating through multiple paramaters and hyperparameters on both models.
 * Determine the correct model using the appropriate accuracy metrics, in this case mean absolute error for regression and F1 for classification.

-I was able to do this, and the results were insightful.
+## Balancing Methods
+Oversampling and undersampling were both tested for the classification portion of the code to try to improve overall accuracy for the F1 score.
+The oversampling method won out by having a higher F1 score than undersampling and by fitting the project parameters better as will be explained in the next sentence.
+Only oversampling was used for the regression portion of the code because the problem outline stated that the worst possible outcome would be to underestimate claims' cost.
+## Key Takeaways
+*
 ## [Problem Statement](https://github.com/benjammin97/PotentialCustomerPrediction/blob/main/MSC550%20Fall%202021%20Final%20(6).pdf)
 ## [Findings & Presentation](https://github.com/benjammin97/PotentialCustomerPrediction/blob/main/Classifying%20Policyholders%20with%20Supervised%20Learning.pdf)
 ## [Code](https://github.com/benjammin97/PotentialCustomerPrediction/blob/main/auto_prediction_supervised_learning.ipynb)